cfdp/cfdp.dk/wp-content/plugins/simple-embed-code/readme.txt

 If your code contains the characters `]]>` then you'll find that it doesn't - WordPress modifies this itself.

 Otherwise, it's likely to be your code and not this plugin.
 The best way to confirm this is to look at the source of the page and compare the code output with what you embedded.
 Does it match?
 If it does, then your code is at fault.

+= I can't find the Custom Fields meta box =

+This 'meta box' is not added by this plugin but is built into WordPress.
+If you cannot find it on the post or page editor screen then click the 'Screen Options' tab in the top right-hand corner.
+Ensure 'Custom Fields' is ticked.
+Please see the screenshots section for an image on how this appears on a 'box fresh' installation of WordPress.

+If you still can't find it then you may have a theme or plugin that removes this or may have a problem with your WordPress installation - you will need to try normal diagnostics to try and resolve this, including requesting help on [the WordPress support forum](https://wordpress.org/support/forum/how-to-and-troubleshooting/ "Fixing WordPress Forum").
+It would be greatly appreciated if you don't give me poor reviews in this situation as, I say, this component is not part of this plugin but, by using it, keeps this plugin simple to use and bloat-free :)

 = What's the maximum size of the embed code that I can save in a custom field? =